denoland/celld/docs/roadmap.md

 ## Roadmap

-**Goal:** Demonstrate a multi-node `roomd` cluster where nodes can join/leave, rooms remain available after node failures, and data is persisted via Litestream/S3.
+**Goal:** Demonstrate a multi-node `celld` cluster where nodes can join/leave, cells remain available after node failures, and data is persisted via Litestream/S3.
 Add Alarms and improve DX.
-Work towards a demo of an AI agent running in a room that you can ask "say 'ping' in 10 seconds".
+Work towards a demo of an AI agent running in a cell that you can ask "say 'ping' in 10 seconds".

 **Core Principle:** Leverage S3 as the "source of truth" for cluster membership and potentially for lightweight locking/coordination, minimizing direct